Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

-### Unstacking and Stacking: a matter of dimnesionality
+### Unstacking and Stacking: a matter of dimensionality

-Creating a multiIndex rather than a simlpe Index is like **creating an extra-dimension in our dataset.**
+Creating a multiIndex rather than a simple Index is like **creating an extra-dimension in our dataset.**

 We can take for **each year**, a **2D sub-dataframe** composed of **Bob's HR visits**.